totorodev0032/gatsby-blog/src/pages/posts/001-first-post.md

 ---
-title: 'First Post -Introduction'
+title: 'An investor guide to cryptocurrency - 5 things you need to know about Bitcoin'
 date: 2018-12-01
 author: 'Nagendra Kumar'
-image: '../../images/gatsby-astronaut.png'
+image: '../../images/blogsite.png'
 tags:
 - code
 ---